 We didn’t need our spare tire, but we came across two cars with flat tires during our 4-5 hour drive.
 Once you reach the top there is a 25 kilometer paved road down the Hajar Mountains towards Al Hamra.
 If I knew before I would have stayed the night at Nizwa as we would go there again the next day.
 Today we drove back to Muscat which was about 2-3 hours.
 We reached our hotel late evening.
 It was a stunning day.
 Read more about our 10 day Oman itinerary to see what we did the other days in Muscat, Salalah and Duqm.
 It’s a beautiful country for a road trip!Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit Hajar Mountains too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery Hajar MountainsCheck the gallery for more photos taken during this trip.
+Gallery Hajar MountainsClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.